hoekit/Bilingual-Reader-Demo/README.md

-# Book-Reader-Demo
+# Bilingual-Audio-Book-Reader-Demo
-A simple [demo](https://hoekit.github.io/Book-Reader-Demo/) for a Bilingual Book Reader
+A simple [demo](https://hoekit.github.io/Bilingual-Book-Reader-Demo/) for a Bilingual Audio Book Reader

+# Use Case
+- Suitable for learning a second language

 # Features
-- Tap on a sentence to "point" to it
+- Original text is read out one segment at a time
+- Segment currently being read is **highlighted**
+- Translations for the currently read segment is shown
+- Switch between auto-advance mode or manual-advance mode
-- Easy navigation via Prev, Next at the bottom
+- Easy navigation to play, pause, step-forward/backwards and change mode

 # TODO
-- Audiobooks are better to practice listening
-- Show translations at the bottom like subtitles.
+- Add ability to touch a segment to play it
+- Do a fuller translation